-The mecca of Manhattan sports provides a stellar experience for kiddies looking to stay active during the summer months.
-Chelsea Piers' Sports Academy allows kids to tackle a wide variety of sports during its adventurous daily offerings, including baseball, flag football, soccer and more.
-When it comes time to cool down after the face-offs, kids can enjoy their lunch as well as ice cream and snacks.
-Plus, Chelsea Piers also offers specified camp experiences for more than 15 sports.
-Learn about the 2019 offerings here.
-Ages 5–12.
+The mecca of Manhattan sports provides a stellar experience for children of all ages looking to stay active during the summer months.
+Chelsea Piers' Urban Adventure camp for Teens ages 12 – 16 allows campers to tackle a wide variety of sports during its adventurous daily offerings, including kayaking, sailing, rock climbing, boxing, basketball and more.
+When it comes time to cool down after the face-offs, kids can enjoy their lunch as well as other daily recreational activities.
+Plus, Chelsea Piers also offers specified camp experiences for more than 16 sports.
+Ages 3-17.

 Thanks to several unique offerings from the Intrepid Museum this summer, kids are sure to find a program they'll love!
 Many of the programs, including Spy Science (which focuses in on the concept of cracking codes like Sherlock Holmes) also offer camps at various age levels.
 This is the perfect place for scientists-in-the-making and junior history buffs.
 Ages 5–13.